Indulgence By Rachael, LLC

 made by IBR and included in the Client’s IBR file.
 Though IBR shall endeavor to send confirming e-mails to the Client to confirm the nature of a change, such an e-mail is not a prerequisite to Client being bound for the cost associated with any modification of the estimate.
 Final costs are subject to change for various reasons including, but not limited to, the following:

 a.
 Event Size.
 If your guest count increases substantially before the event we will do our best to provide additional service staff, for which added cost Client shall be responsible.
 If we are unable to provide additional staffing an additional charge may be added to your final bill to cover the increase in duties.
-Likewise, if Client’s guest count decreases and the service staff IBR has arranged is no longer needed, there will be a minimum seventy-five dollar ($75) charge for each person we must take off the calendar.
+Likewise, if Client’s guest count decreases and the service staff, IBR has arranged is no longer needed, there will be a minimum seventy-five dollar ($75) charge for each person we must take off the calendar.
+IBR reserves the right to charge in full despite the guest decrease.

 b.
 Planning.
 You will note that “planning” is an item referenced in the estimate.
 This relates to the amount of time the chef dedicates to working with Client in planning the Client’s event.